Finite Element Analysis Toolbox

 The dvar field contains a cell array of strings with names of the dependent (equation) variables which should be solved for.
 For example

-Similarly, the sfun field contains a cell array of strings with function names of the finite element shape functions to use for each dependent variable.
-Shape functions are defined by the functions in the ellib directory.
+Similarly, the sfun field contains a cell array of strings with function names of the finite element shape/basis functions to use for each dependent variable (fea.dvar).
+Shape functions are defined by the functions in the ellib directory and determine the discretization order and potential accuracy.
 For example

-defines 1st order conforming basis functions for the first dependent variable and 2nd order for the second one.
+defines first order conforming basis functions for the first dependent variable, and second order for the second one.

-here defines two coefficients rho with values 1 and 2 in two respective subdomains, and miu with values 3 and the expression 4*pi*sin(x).
+defines two coefficients rho with values 1 and 2 in two subdomains, and miu with values 3 and the expression 4*pi*sin(x).
+The descriptions are left blank here as they are only used by the GUI.

-The eqn, bdr, and pnt structs are used to specify equations, boundary conditions, and point constraints.
-The composition of these fields is explained below in the corresponding subsections.
+The eqn, bdr, edg, and pnt fields are used to specify equations, boundary conditions, edge and point constraints.
+The contents and structure of these fields is explained in the following subsections.

 eqn.m.form Form specifications for temporal terms